openstack-archive/fuel-plugin-scaleio/doc/source/index.rst

 ===================================================
-Guide to the ScaleIOv2.0 Plugin for Fuel 8.0
+Guide to the ScaleIOv2.0 Plugin for Fuel6.1/7.0
 ===================================================

 Plugin Guide